hmunduri/MIT6.00.1x/PSET3/README.md

 # Problem Set 3

-## Radiation exposure
+## Radiation Exposure

 In this problem, you are asked to find the amount of radiation a person is exposed to during some period of time by completing the following function:
 ```
 def radiationExposure(start, stop, step):
     '''
     Computes and returns the amount of radiation exposed
     to between the start and stop times.
 Calls the
     function f (defined for you in the grading script)
     to obtain the value of the function at any point.

     start: integer, the time at which exposure begins
     stop: integer, the time at which exposure ends
     step: float, the width of each rectangle.
 You can assume that
       the step size will always partition the space evenly.

     returns: float, the amount of radiation exposed to
       between start and stop times.
     '''
 ```